akda15/LSRE-Akhil-Kumar-Daida/Seminars/Seminar 0.md

 LSRE	  Large Scale Requirements Engineering 	1000 requirements VLSRE	  Very Large Scale Requirements Engineering	10000 requirements

-Article: “Can We Beat the Complexity of Very Large-Scale Requirements Engineering?”
+Article: Regnell, Björn, Richard Berntsson Svensson, and Krzysztof Wnuk.
+"Can we beat the complexity of very large-scale requirements engineering?."
+Requirements Engineering: Foundation for Software Quality.
+Springer Berlin Heidelberg, 2008.
+123-128.

 Release Planning:
 Release planning could be described as selecting an optimal subset of requirements for realization in a certain release.
 Release planning is where requirements engineering for market-driven software product development meets the market perspective.
 It determines which customer gets what features and quality at what point in time.
 The selection task is normally preceded by requirements prioritization, which has received increasing interest in recent years [1, 2], and resource estimation, which has been an issue within software engineering since its origins.
 Once this is done it may seem to be a fairly straightforward task to select requirements from the priority list until the total estimate equals the available resources.

-Article: “Release Planning in Market-Driven Software Product Development: Provoking an Understanding”
+Article: Carlshamre, Pär.
+"Release planning in market-driven software product development: Provoking an understanding."
+Requirements engineering 7.3 (2002): 139-151.

 SUMMARY OF ARTICLES: